FahmiBahri/SIEMAzureProject/README.md

 Here is a detailed walkthrough of the steps I took to create a SIEM system.
+This SIEM system displays threat actor data on a world map, using Microsoft Sentinel.

+In this project, I create a virtual machine on Azure and turn off most security settings to make it vulnerable to potential threat actors.
+Once my virtual machine gets recognised by threat actors, I extract data from security logs of their failed attempts and plot this data on a world map to show where these attacks are coming from.
+The data extraction involves using a third-party API.
+At the end of the project, I am left with a map containing location data of threat actors.

+Toolkit

+- Microsoft Azure
+- Microsoft Sentinel
+- Azure Log Analytics Workspace
+- Virtual Machines
+- Remote Desktop Connection
+- PowerShell
+- IPGeolocation API
+- Windows Event Viewer
+- Windows Firewall

+Environments

+- Microsoft Azure
+- Windows 10

+Walkthrough

 This project revolved around Microsoft Azure and therefore, my first step was to create a Microsoft Azure account.

 **Step 1 - Create an Azure account**